 Campus Mixed Use The Campus Mixed Use (CAMU) designation is intended to foster new mixed-use employment districts with a range of employment job-generating development as the primary use, with uses, housing, and easy access to the regional transportation network.
-Residential development shall be CAMU designated lands.
+Residential development shall be permitted only as a secondary support use if desired, but is not required to be incorporated with development within CAMU designated lands.

-The CAMU designation would promote clusters of related light industrial, manufacturing, office, research and development, retail, hotel, and services, as primary and residential uses on large parcels near or adjacent to I-80 and SR-113 at gateways to the city.
+The CAMU designation would promote clusters of related light industrial, manufacturing, office, research and & development, retail, hotel, and services, as primary and residential uses on large parcels near or adjacent to I-80 and SR-113 at gateways to the city.
 Industrial and commercial developments without housing are permitted.
 The CAMU designation is contemplated to be a dynamic employment district, with housing as a support use with potential for live/work units in close proximity to employment centers.
-CAMU lands are primarily intended for retail, job-generating and service uses to advance the City's economic development goals intended to support mixed-use development projects, however single-use projects may also be permitted.
+CAMU lands are primarily intended for retail, jobgenerating and service uses to advance the City's economic development goals intended to support mixed-use development projects, however single-use projects may also be permitted.
 Mixed use development can be integrated vertically and/or horizontally within a development plan.
 Maximum Aallowable FAR is 30% to 680% (combined residential and nonresidential uses).